harvester/docs/docs/vm/create-windows-vm.md

 ### VM crashes when reserved memory not enough

 There is a known issue with Windows VM, when allocated more than 8GiB of memory to Windows VM and not enough reserved memory configured, the VM crashes without warning.
-This can be temporarily fixed by allocating at least 256MiB of reserved memory to the VM before the installation.
+This can be fixed by allocating at least 256MiB of reserved memory to the on the `Advanced Options` tab.

 Click `Edit config` of your crashing VM, go to the `Advanced Options` tab, click `Show More` and fill in at least 256MiB of reserved memory to prevent crashes.